ashedzi/ashedzi/README.md

 ## About me

-Hi there!
-I’m Ashedzi — a UI/UX Designer and Software Developer who loves creating smooth, easy-to-use digital experiences.
+I’m Ashedzi, a UI/UX Designer and Software Developer who loves creating smooth, easy-to-use digital experiences.
 With a background in Computer Science and hands-on experience in both design and development, I enjoy bringing ideas to life through code and visuals.